Key takeaways:

 - Lifetime WHOIS privacy included for as long as you own the domain

-- Free domain transfers from other registrars
+- Domain transfers supported from other registrars

 Who its best for